Housing Element 2013-2021

 (First Four Year Term 2013-2017)

-The City of San Clemente has been working with HCD since February 2016 to approve the 2013-2021 Housing Element Update.
-On July 24, 2017, HCD issued a letter to the City stating the document complied with State requirements.
-The City is currently reviewing the document for final adoption, with a Planning Commission meeting scheduled for August 16, 2017 and a City Council meeting on September 5, 2017.
-To view the current Draft Document please click here.
-To view past renditions of the document please see below.
+The City of San Clemente has been working with State Department of Housing and Community Development (HCD) since February 2016 to approve the 2013-2021 Housing Element Update.
+On July 24, 2017, HCD issued a letter to the City stating the document complied with State requirements, and on September 5, 2017 the City Council adopted the Housing Element.
+To view the adopted 2013-2021 Housing Element please click here.

 Housing and Social Services

 Provides information about social services available in San Clemente and Orange County along with affordable housing and grant information .

 Housing Services- Information on San Clemente Housing Programs, Public Service Grant, Neighborhood and Home Revitalization program, CDBG Information, Affordable Housing Overlay and listings, and THE HOUSING ELEMENT UPDATE CURRENTLY UNDERWAY.

 Social Services- Information on local services, shelters, adult day care, food pantries and resource centers.

 Senior Services- Information on mobility programs and the Cyber Café.

 Emergency Shelter Zoning- The latest information on the City's efforts to comply with State mandate Senate Bill 2 (SB 2) to establish zoning for emergency homeless shelters.

 Human Affairs Committee- Information on the Human Affairs Committee.